-To further identify and rank the criteria to be included in the classification matrix, the opinions of the expert panelists during a second focus group discussion were sought.
-The panelists were chosen from the various stakeholders of the office buildings located in Kuala Lumpur.
-Thirty one panelists representing building owners/investors, building managers and tenants had participated in the discussion.
 Building owners represented 29% of the group while tenants and property managers represented 29% and 42% respectively.
 The list of office building main criteria was presented to each group during the session.
 The respondents were required to compare each of these criteria in pairs.
-They indicated which one of the criteria was more important than the other, as far as contributing to the quality of typical office building quality attribute over the other on a five-point scale ranging from 1 = equal importance to 5 = absolute importance.
+They indicated which one of the criteria was more important than the other, as far as contributing to the quality of typical office buildings in Kuala Lumpur is concerned, and then indicated the degree of importance of one office building quality attribute over the other on a five-point scale ranging from 1 = equal importance to 5 = absolute importance.
 Equal importance for any pair of office building criteria was permitted.
-A total of 104 pair wise comparisons were made by each panelist.
+A total of 104 pairwise comparisons were made by each panelist.

-As the survey respondents involved a number of property professional groups (i.e. office building owners, managers and users), it was important to ensure the survey responses were rigorous.
+As the survey respondents involved a number of property groups (i.e. office building owners, managers and users), it was important to ensure the survey responses were rigorous.
 In particular, it was essential that office building owners and managers did not show a potential bias towards their own particular office buildings.
 This was achieved by requiring respondents to assess office building quality in a generic sense of how good an office building is in meeting the objectives and requirements of the respective group, rather than in relation to specific office buildings owned or managed by the owners and managers, respectively.